Data · Technology · Communication

 "A very cleanly written report.
 Much of it wouldn't be out of place in a computer science journal article.
 The XAI analysis is particularly impressive — the level of reporting, in terms of both the way data is presented and the depth of analysis, is what I'd expect to see in a journal article."

 Next-day PM2.5 forecasting across three under-monitored cities using only open data — satellite night-time lights, meteorological reanalysis, and ground sensors.
 Compared XGBoost against deep learning sequence models.
-Applied SHAP explainability to make model outputs usable by urban health decision-makers, not just data scientists.
+Applied SHAP explainability to translate complex model outputs into an intuitive, high-utility interface for urban health decision-makers, minimizing cognitive friction.

 Geocoded 4,325 polling units, manually corrected 17 erroneous location entries, and applied geospatial neighbourhood analysis to compute voting outlier scores for each party.
 Built interactive maps showing the top 3 anomalous units per party — making statistical findings navigable without reading a report.

 Group project classifying human vs. natural wildfire causes across a 28-year US dataset.
 Benchmarked seven algorithms — including CatBoost, CNN, MLP, and Decision Trees — with and without SMOTE for class imbalance.
-I led all documentation and progress tracking, wrote the full technical report, implemented K-Means clustering, and contributed collaboratively to model development.
+Acted as cross-functional product owner and documentation lead for a 4-person team; managed project scope under tight deadlines and translated raw model performance metrics into an executive-ready technical report.
+Implemented K-Means clustering and contributed collaboratively to model development.